 Thank You!

-Housing Requests (2023-2024)
+Housing Requests (2024-2025)

-We have seen a steady increase in the number of folks reaching out to us for housing support.
+Over the past few years, we have seen a steady increase in the number of folks reaching out to us for housing support.
 This need has outweighed our capacity to provide direct housing.
 However, we have answered every request and have been able to direct folks to temporary housing options nationwide, while they await a more suitable spot in our housing.

 Annual Housing Requests

 During the pandemic, we saw a doubling of the number of LGBTQ asylum seekers requesting housing.
-This has placed a strain on our available resources — housing and financial.
+This has placed a strain on our available resources β housing and financial.
 To mitigate against these effects, we have been creative in identifying temporary accommodations and making investments toward reducing our monthly expenses in certain key areas.
 We have also made an effort to increase our visibility and garner more support from folks like you.

 Top Countries of Origin (2024)